brokkr/poca/README.md

 setup.py is geared for install on POSIX environments.
 This means that the following assumptions are made as regards file placement:
- * An example configuration file is put in the '/etc' directory
+ * An example configuration file 8'poca.xml') is put in the '/etc' directory.
+   The file contains commented examples of subscriptions that should make it easy to add your own.
+ * Running 'poca' on a fresh install (no configuration) will place a copy of the example configuration in ~/.poca.
  * The man page is put in 'share/man/man1', inside of the installation prefix (usually '/usr' or '/usr/local')
 If this is unacceptable, please patch the setup.py file or contact the author.

-###Notes on dependencies
+###Dependencies
 * You will need to use Python2 (not Python3) for both setup and running the program.
 * In order for XML parsing to work (elementTree), Python 2.5 or higher is required.
 * The following third-party modules are required: feedparser, mutagen.